-We would like to welcome Andrew Imel to the family at Carman Funeral Home.
-Andrew is a licensed funeral director and embalmer.
-Andrew is a 2011 graduate of Greenup County High School and went on to receive his Bachelor of Science in Mortuary Science from Mid-America College in 2017.
+Andrew Imel is a Licensed Funeral Director and Embalmer.
+Andrew is a 2011 graduate of Greenup County High School and went on to receive his Bachelor of Science from Mid-America College of Funeral Service in 2016.

 Andrew is the son of Roy Imel and Rhonda Miller Imel of Greenup; and husband to his wife Madison Mantz-Imel.
 His family has owned and operated Imel's Greenhouse in Greenup since 1977.

-Andrew serves the community as a County Commissioner, he is a member of the Kiwanis Club and a member of Greenup First United Methodist Church.
+Andrew serves the community as a County Commissioner, he is a member of the Kiwanis Club of East Greenup County, Russell Rotary and a member of Greenup First United Methodist Church.

 Andrew is a Greenup County native and is excited to serve families in this region!